CambridgeRefugees/cambridgerefugees.github.io/index.md

 layout: home
 ---

-*Urgent: the UK Government's Borders Bill is due for its second reading next week is essentially the same as the [New Plan for Immigration]({% link npfi-2021.md %}).
+*Urgent: the UK Government's Borders Bill is due for its second reading next week, and is essentially the same as the [New Plan for Immigration]({% link npfi-2021.md %}).
 It is being rushed through before the results of the consultation and all the obvious flaws that were pointed out by expert groups have been made public or indeed addressed.
-The advice we gave about that still stands: it is illegal and immoral.
-Please [write to your MP pointing this out](https://www.writetothem.com/).*
+The advice we gave about the NPfI still stands: it is illegal and immoral.
+Please [write to your MP pointing this out]({% post_url 2021-07-14-borders-bill %}).*

 Cambridge has always been ready and willing to welcome refugees in times of crisis, and there have rarely been more people fleeing persecution and war.
 Offering sanctuary is a proud Cambridge tradition.
 We’re good at it, we always have been.